 If you’re trying to learn how to play music, read music, or brush up on improvising and performing with other musicians, music theory is important.
 However, you don’t need to know every last tidbit that the many theorists around the world have written down.
 You just need to become familiar with some of the basics.
-You need to know the names of the notes, and you must understand time signatures, intervals, and chord progressions.
+You need to know the names of the musical notes, and you must understand time signatures, music intervals, and chord progressions.

 Note Names in the U.S. and U.K.

 In the world of music, you may encounter different names for the many notes used.
 The U.S. and U.K. standard terms differ, but the U.S. names — which were originally translated from the German names for the notes because so many German composers immigrated to the United States in the 19th century — are more universally standard.
 The U.K. names are also used in medieval music and in some classical circles.
 The following table shows the common notes and their U.S. and U.K. names.

 |U.S. Note Name||Note||U.K. Note Name|

 All notes have a certain value, indicated by the size and shape of the note, that determines how long a pitch should be held by the voice or an instrument.
 Sometimes, however, you want to add to the value of a note to create syncopation or other interest in your musical piece.
 You can extend a note’s value in written music using dots and ties.
 Here’s the lowdown on each: